 What Exactly is Milk Made Of?

-The major ingredients in cow’s milk are water, fat, lactose (milk sugar), minerals (salts), and proteins.
+The primary ingredients in cow’s milk are water, fat, lactose (milk sugar), minerals (salts), and proteins.
 As a food, cows’ milk is nutrient-dense and incorporates varying amounts of carbohydrates, proteins, and fats.

 Milk also contains many nutrients in trace amounts, such as pigments, vitamins, enzymes, phospholipids, and gases.

-In terms of proteins, milk has a heterogeneous mixture of about 20 proteins with a balance consisting of about 80% casein to 20% whey proteins.
+Milk has a heterogeneous mixture of about 20 proteins with a balance of about 80% casein to 20% whey proteins.

 Common Types of Animal Milk

-Traditional milk products are termed “dairy” and include things like butter, cheese, milk, yogurt, and ice cream.
+Traditional milk products are called “dairy” and include butter, cheese, milk, yogurt, and ice cream.
 Any kind of animal product (including traditional dairy products) is completely off-limits to vegans.

 So, Do Vegans Drink Milk?